bitfront-exchange/bitfront-api-docs/api/account/v2-account-orders-orderID-get.md

 <td>

-`enableLinkFee`
+`enableLnFee`

 </td>

 <td>

-Whether to pay the fee with LINK.<br/>
+Whether to pay the fee with LN.<br/>
-Refer to the [Transaction fees](https://www.bitbox.me/fees/) for further information on how to pay the transaction fee with LINK.
+Refer to the [Transaction fees](https://www.bitbox.me/fees/) for further information on how to pay the transaction fee with LN.

 </td>